commercetools/commercetools-postman-collection/README.md

 ## Disclaimer

-This is not the official commercetools platform documentation.
-To read complete documentation for the commercetools platform, please visit http://docs.commercetools.com/
+To learn more about using commercetools APIs and to find complete platform documentation, please visit https://docs.commercetools.com/

 ## Postman collections